 (b) use the Services in a manner which is unlawful, harmful, threatening, abusive, harassing, tortious, indecent, obscene, libellous, menacing or invasive of another person privacy;

 (c) use the Services in a manner which infringes the Intellectual Property, proprietary or personal rights of any third party, including data subjects;

-(d) misuse the Site by introducing viruses, trojans, worms, logic bombs or other material which is technologically harmful;
+(d) misuse the Services by introducing viruses, trojans, worms, logic bombs or other material which is technologically harmful;

-(e) attempt to gain unauthorised access to the Site or Services, the server on which the Site or Services are stored or any server, computer or database connected to the Site or Services; or
+(e) attempt to gain unauthorised access to the Services, the server on which the Services are stored or any server, computer or database connected to the Services; or

-(f) attack the Site or Services via a denial-of-service attack or a distributed or malicious denial-of-service attack.
+(f) attack the Services via a denial-of-service attack or a distributed or malicious denial-of-service attack.

 All content and material, which You but not limited to; upload, publish, transmit, distribute or otherwise make available via our Services, must comply with our Acceptable Use Policy (“AUP”) available at https://Odicci.com/aup.

 (a) comply and ensure that its use of the Services complies with all Codes applicable to the country in which the Client is registered and targeted audiences reside;

 (b) provide all reasonable assistance required by Odicci to enable Odicci to comply with any requirements or conditions imposed by such Codes;